dsinecos/go-concurrency-patterns/README.md

     1. Completed - To `chanutil` pkg using `docco` [Website](http://ashkenas.com/docco/)
     2. Completed - Add steps to generate documentation in `Readme.md` using `docco`
     3. Add a script to automate documentation generation and following steps
+    4. Configure netlify and sub-domain for documentation
+    5. Add documentation link to README

 8. Write tests for the `chanutil` pkg